Skip to main content

 • optimization

-• “Given you import your character from the first game, it's all high-level gameplay, and if you optimized your party pretty well, you can eliminate most of the challenges in the game, at least until the very end.
+• “Given you import your character from the first game, it's all high-level gameplay, and if you optimized your party pretty well, you can eliminate most of the game's challenges, at least until the very end.
 There is one tough optional final dungeon, but the rest can mostly be handled by spamming the same commands.”

 • “Well, the good news is the performance in the reboot seems okay, and it's mostly unrelated to this game.”